AGILEDROP/create-project/README.md

 * ~~Change owner:group of the files~~
 * ~~Initialize a git repository on creating a new project~~
 * ~~Bitbucket integrations to create a new repository~~
+* Option to choose which Drupal major version to install
 * Update README.md file for better installation and usage instructions
 * Jenkins integration to create a build task